marynelv/python-rl/pyrl/agents/README.md

 Reinforcement Learning agents that have been implemented in python using the RLGlue framework.

 The following sections describe the algorithms that are implemented in the library and provide some useful references.
-Different basis can be used with linear function approximators (check the specific options of the agents).
+Different bases can be used with linear function approximators (check the specific options of the agents).

 ---
-### skeleton\_agnet.py
+### skeleton\_agent.py
 Base class for the agents.
 Do not use directly (picks random actions all the time).

 ---